Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Note: this may result in selecting a more specific candidate for `f` that has no available candidates for `g`, which means that the process fails when resolving `::g`

 When performing bidirectional resolution for calls with multiple callable reference arguments, the algorithm is exactly the same, with each callable reference resolved separately in step 2.
-This still means that overload resolution for the called callable is performed only once.
+This still ensures that overload resolution for the called callable is performed only once.

 TODO: examples